 Preseason will begin in February, allowing USL Academy players to join Championship and League One squads as they prepare for their seasons as well.

-The rest of the season is divided into three three-month windows: March to May, June to August, and September to November.
+The rest of the year is divided into three three-month seasons: March to May, June to August, and September to November.